 - A jet drive is basically a large vacuum and will suck up anything that gets in the way.
 That means ropes, rocks, sticks and so on.
 The wear ring is made to protect the pump, but things happen.
 And no, you can’t put a screen over the intake.

 - Jet drive engines tend to use more gas than a normal boat, though it’s not much more, and all boats suck at gas mileage.
-It’s less noticeable on jet skis because they’re smaller.
+It’s less noticeable on waverunners because they’re smaller.

-- While jet drive boats can float in shallower water, you still can only start your jet ski in 3 feet of water.
-The jet pump is a powerful vacuum that will suck up anything too close to it, and that goes for sand and rocks on the water floor.
+- While jet drive boats can float in shallower water, you still can only start your machine in 3 feet of water.
+The pump is a powerful vacuum that will suck up anything too close to it, and that goes for sand and rocks on the water floor.

-I’ve noticed that some people think a jet ski’s engine is similar to a jet engine you see on planes.
+I’ve noticed that some people think a watercraft engine is similar to a jet engine you see on planes.
+Even big name boating magazines call jet drive engines “jet engines”, super annoying and very wrong!

 It gets even more confusing when people conflate the Rotax engine used in planes with the Rotax engine used in Sea-Doo’s.
 Rotax is own by BRP, who also own Sea-Doo, but the engines are very different.